PDPA Compliance11 min read26 April 2026

 PSG Grant for Compliance Software

-The Productivity Solutions Grant (PSG) can subsidise up to 50% of qualifying compliance software costs for eligible Singapore SMEs.
-To qualify:
+The Productivity Solutions Grant can subsidise up to 50% of qualifying compliance software for eligible SMEs.
+Requirements:

 • Minimum 30% local shareholding